ycpcs/cs481-fall2018-102-RT/syllabus.md

 The standard user interface for the Radio Telescope will be a web-based GUI.
 The website and control room application will interface via the back-end server and database.
 The simulation, visualization, and virtulization components will be able to substitute for the physical radio telescope, and also be used as educational tools by YCAS.

+The Radio Telescope Engineering Capstone Team Drive has been shared with you - you can view all of their accumulated information.
+It is not, however, open for you to create or edit content.
+You may use their work, but whatever content you do use, you must cite or reference the source.

 **Prerequisites:**  CS 320 with a grade of 2 or higher<br>
 **Credit:**		3 credit hours<br>
 **Text:**  None